aimclub/FEDOT/docs/source/introduction/fedot_features/data_preprocessing.rst

 .. note::

     Preprocessing is optional (see ``use_input_preprocessing`` :doc:`main API parameter </api/api>`),
-    so you can save some time if you have already preprocessed dataset.
+    so you can save some time if your dataset (input data) is already preprocessed.

-**The first one**, as you might guess, cares about something important that can break or just complicate your program, these are:
+**Obligatory preprocessing**, as you might guess, solves major problems that can disrupt or complicate data processing, such as:

 .. list-table:: Obligatory preprocessing
    :widths: 25 5